 - Provide References

 Owners love their pets, that’s obvious.
 If you like, one could say that they see their pet’s shortcomings through pet-colored glasses.
 So a particularly gushing statement from an owner won’t really be as persuasive as a more neutral third party.
-“It’s a funny idea, getting references for an animal, but if you can get someone on record complimenting their behavior, ideally a past landlord or neighbor or someone with some skin in the game, you’ll give yourself a much better shot at securing the property”, writes Larry Winter, pet blogger Top Canadian Writers and StudentWritingServices.
+“It’s a funny idea, getting references for an animal, but if you can get someone on record complimenting their behavior, ideally a past landlord who can testify to home being left in good condition or neighbor or someone with some skin in the game, you’ll give yourself a much better shot at securing the property”, writes Larry Winter, pet blogger Top Canadian Writers and StudentWritingServices.

 - List The Technical Details